yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 1. A set of ephemeral `curve25519` encryption keys, which will be used to generate the shared `curve25519` session key
-2. An 8-byte session handler, which uniquely identifies the session locally
+2. An 8-byte session handler, which **must** be locally unique, to identify the session

 Note that a node **should not** reuse `curve25519` encryption keys across sessions, nor should the permanent node encryption keys be used for session